-Outdoor gym is a 30-minute break from the academic school day that involves inclusive and actively supervised games or activities for the Lower School students.
+Outdoor gym is a 30-minute break from the academic day that involves inclusive and actively supervised games or activities for Lower School students.
 Students in Middle and High School have opportunities to go outside during WIN time.

-Outdoor gym increases physical activity, improves conflict resolution and increases social and friendship skills, and decreases exclusionary behavior.
+Outdoor gym increases physical activity, improves conflict resolution and increases social/friendship skills, and decreases exclusionary behavior.

-The students in the lower school and middle school will have a daily outdoor gym unless it is raining or the wind chill is below zero.
+The students in the lower school and middle school will have a daily outdoor gym unless it is raining or the wind chill is below zero, or Air Quality Alerts are in the Red Flag zone.
 Please make sure your student has appropriate outerwear for the temperature - this includes snow pants, boots, hats, mittens, and scarves, which may be kept at school.
 During warm weather, a hat and water bottle are appropriate for outdoor play.
 Notification to the school staff is necessary if a student is recovering from a condition that warrants staying inside.